sleepymustache/basic/README.md

 	\Sleepy\Hook::applyFilter(
 		'update_content',
-		'\Example\clean_html'
+		'\Module\Example\clean_html'
 	);

-The *modules/enabled* directory provides a convenient location to put code that utilized the hooks system.
-Code inside of the *modules/enabled* directory are automatically added to the program at runtime.

 ### Templating

 Templates reside inside the */app/templates/* folder and should end in a .tpl extension.
 The templating system works by using placeholders that later get replaced with text.
 The placeholders must have the following syntax:

 	{{ placeholder }}

 To use a template you instantiate the template class passing in the template name.
 You then bind data to the placeholders and call the *Template::show()* method.

 	require_once('include/sleepy.php');
 	$page = new \Sleepy\Template('default');